bk1285/rpi_wordclock/doc/doc_concepts.rst

 * Coordinates (or: WCA-coordinates): Can be 1d or 2d, used to adress a LED on the word clock array
 * Index (or: strip index): Used to adress a LED depending on the position on the LED-strip

-...
-To be expanded to explain further important concepts within this library.

 .. figure:: _images/wiring_concept.png
     :scale: 100 %